rpeden/azure-functions-tutorial/README.md

 Our code then fires off a request to Azure Maps.
 If we get a result, we output it.
 If we get an error, we output that instead.

+Astute readers will note that there's also a some code in there that checks for a query string parameter called `memberId`.
+This is a super-secret bit of code that we'll use later on to generate an entry code for the Serverless Challenge.

 To test out your function, get your function's URL by clicking the 'Get function URL' link:

 ![get function url](images/get-function-url.png)